aquinjay/dotfiles/private_dot_config/nvim/README.md

 of type of configuration file.
 This seperation is mainly to prevent collisions between some of the further nested lua files but can also be a way to let the user know what this configuration is for.

+"Plugin" is where the package manager 'packer' stores plugin data to manage and compile the plugins.
+This file can be deleted but will respawn when neovim is ran again.

+"README.md" is this file.

 ## Lua Directory

+Contains core, lsp, packer_init, and plugins.

+### Core

 Options is used to configre simple options for NVIM.
 Run the command: "help options" to learn more about possible options and details.

 Keymaps are used to remap defaults keybindings in neovim.
 Note this specific file is idiosyncratic compared to how remaps are typically done.
 Review contents in the file iteself before consulting external guides.

+Colorshceme is the key

 ## Plugins
 Managed by packer.
 Plugins stored in .local/share/nvim/site.
 Where all plugins save their data.
 There are optional and start.
 Start just run on startup.
 Optional is where lazy loaded plugins live.
 Note more lazy loading will not necessarily speed things up.

-Plugin directory is made by Packer to manage plugins and compile them.
-Can delete but packer will re-create.
-See packer options to modify load.

 Can view messages using the message command.